gdotdesign/Lattice/README.md

-This library is being developed for offline web application in the google web store.
+This library is being developed for web applications.

+CSS Driven.